 Events / Webinars

-View moreBen has developed a busy practice covering all Chambers’ principal areas, including in particular trusts disputes and civil fraud.
+View moreBen has a busy practice covering all Chambers’ principal areas, including in particular trusts disputes, commercial disputes, and civil fraud.
 He regularly appears as sole counsel in the High Court and the County Court, and is also very happy to be instructed as part of a counsel team.
-He has substantial experience in cases offshore, again both led and unled.
+He has substantial experience offshore, again both led and unled, in jurisdictions including the British Virgin Islands, Jersey, Guernsey, the Isle of Man, and the Turks and Caicos Islands.

 Before joining Wilberforce Ben received a double starred first in history from Cambridge (coming first in his year in the University) and a doctorate in the history of political philosophy.